buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 45 meters
 * **Duration**: 1 minute

 Until the spell ends, freezing rain and sleet fall in a 6-meter-tall cylinder with a 12-meter radius centered on a point you choose within range.
 The area is heavily obscured, and exposed flames in the area are doused.
 The ground in the area is covered with slick ice, making it difficult terrain.
-When a creature enters the spell's area for the first time on a turn or starts its turn there, it must make a Reflex Saving Throw.
+When a creature enters the spell' \*\*s area for the first time on a turn or starts its turn there, it must make a Reflex Saving Throw.
 On a failed save, it falls prone.
-If a creature in the spell's area is concentrating, it must make a successful Fortitude Saving Throw against your spell save DC or lose concentration.
+If a creature in the spell' \*\*s area is concentrating, it must make a successful Fortitude Saving Throw against your spell save DC or lose concentration.

-\mostro{Slow}
+Slow
 - **Magic List**:: Transmutation
 - **Level**:: 3, Uncommon
 - **Casting Time**:: 2 Actions
 - **Range**:: 36 meters
 - **Duration**:: 1 minute, Concentration

-You alter the metabolism of up to 2 plus the number of times you've taken Magic Adept creatures of your choice in a 3-meter radius within range.
+You alter the metabolism of up to 2 plus the number of times you' \*\*ve taken Magic Adept creatures of your choice in a 3-meter radius within range.
 When you cast the spell, each target must succeed on a Will Saving Throw or perform one fewer Action per round for the duration of the spell.

 This spell counters and is countered by Haste.